dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 # [Visual Studio](#tab/visual-studio)

-Follow the instructions in [Scaffold the student model](xref:data/ef-rp/intro#scaffold-the-student-model) and use `Course` and the model class.
+Follow the instructions in [Scaffold the student model](xref:data/ef-rp/intro#scaffold-the-student-model) and use `Course` for the model class.

 # [.NET Core CLI](#tab/netcore-cli)